 - A dental implant – This tooth replacement option consists of a titanium post that bonds with the jawbone and a crown that replaces the missing tooth

-Dental implants are more permanent than dental bridges but both options can restore at the look and functionality of your smile.
+Dental implants are more permanent than dental bridges, but both options can restore the look and functionality of your smile.
 However, if your tooth is loose and has not yet fallen out, there are several treatments that can help you restore your tooth.

 For those who have loose teeth due to gum disease, periodontal treatments can help restore the health of gum tissue.

 - Scaling and root planing is one professional periodontal treatment that removes plaque buildup underneath the gums and on the teeth

 - In some cases, if gum tissue has been lost, soft tissue grafts are needed to replace the gum tissue.

 Your dentist might also recommend certain dental appliances to help keep you from grinding your teeth at night or clenching your jaw during the day.

 Before a loose tooth affects your life, learn more about what you can do to improve your good oral health habits and prevent injury and/or gum disease.
 Mouthguards can help protect your teeth while playing sports, and good oral hygiene habits like brushing your teeth twice a day with fluoride toothpaste can keep bacteria from building up on your teeth.
 Use a soft-bristled toothbrush to avoid irritating your gums, which can lead to erosion of the gum tissue down the road.